-I am interested in understanding how higher education contributes to a healthy, functioning democracy and advances racial and economic equity.
+I am interested in understanding how higher education contributes to a healthy, functioning democracy and advances racial and social equity.

 Specialization(s)